HazarN/worldwise-react/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project's front-end style is designed by Jonas Schmedtmann who is a teacher in Udemy, yet the code design and the fake API is being done by myself thanks to him.

 ## Contact